ROSS-org/ross-org.github.io/CONTRIBUTING.md

 ---
 ```

-Both the `layout` and `title` attribute are required.
+The `layout: post` attribute is required.
-The `title` tag will appear as the title of the user's browser window.
+The `title` tag is required and the value here will appear as the title of the user's browser window.
 The `author` tag is optional.

 The remainder of file should be the text for your blog post, written in markdown syntax.